dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 ## 3 - The canvas, main app loop, and the html

 So now to make use of everything I work out here.
-I just create a canvas and get the drawing context to it, and then append to a gamearea div that I have in my html.
+I just create a canvas and get the drawing context to it, and then append to a canvas app div that I have in my html.
 I set the width and height, and attach a single event that I worked out in my state object.
 I then set the first random section, and define and start the main game loop.

 In the main app loop I am canning the tick method of my pop the lock state object, and I am also using the draw method I have worked out to draw the current state of the state object in the canvas element.
 I am also of course using request animation frame as always to create the app loop for the canvas example as with just about any other.